Saturday, May 17, 2025

 Room TBD

-Lymph nodes are important sentinels for disease, and sampling is critical to obtaining useful information for diagnosis, treatment, and prognosis.
+Lymph nodes are important sentinels for disease, and sampling is critical for obtaining useful information for diagnosis, treatment, and prognosis.
 This session will review clinically relevant lymph nodes, how to locate them, and the best methods to obtain samples (aspirate, biopsy, excision).
 The presentation will include information related to peripheral, mesenteric, and sublumbar lymph nodes.

 Learning Objectives: